Istanbul funicular guide: F1, F2, F3 & F4 lines

 Plan ahead: Rumeli Hisarı fortress is closed on Mondays.
 Check the day before making the trip.

-The "Bosphorus Loop" route: A popular combination for visitors — take the M6 metro from Levent, ride the F4 down to Aşiyan, visit the fortress, then walk along the water toward Bebek.
+The "Bosphorus Loop" route: A popular combination for visitors is to take the M6 metro from Levent, ride the F4 down to Aşiyan, visit the fortress, then walk along the water toward Bebek.
 From Aşiyan station you can also catch a ferry to the Asian side (Kandilli or Anadolu Hisarı).

-The line integrates with the M6 at Boğaziçi University/Hisarüstü station and with Istanbul City Lines' Aşiyan Pier at Aşiyan station.
+The F4 integrates with the M6 at Boğaziçi University/Hisarüstü station and with Istanbul City Lines' Aşiyan Pier at Aşiyan station.

 - ⌚ Operates daily from 06:00 to 00:00 with an 8-minute headway.